EdLandon/AzureFunctionAsyncServiceTemplate/README.md

 - Events should represent the state change of a business process and described in business terms – similar to the distinction between BDD and TDD.
 - Low-level CRUD events tend to carry less business meaning and ideally do not belong on the service bus – CDC is ideal for these.

-# Definitions: Local, Private, Public Events
+# Local, Private, Public Events
 ![alt text](https://github.com/EdLandon/DocMedia/blob/main/AzureFunctionAsyncServiceTemplate/LocalPrivatePublicMessages.png)

 This analogy - between the state and behaviour within a class and the same within an enterprise - is useful.
 A class contains variables and behaviour and an enterprise contains messages and behaviour (Services).
 Functions within a class represent services within the enterprise class.
 Variables within a class are analagous with messages within the enterprise.
 Just as a class of code has local, private, public variables, so does an enterprise comprise local, private and public events.
 Local events are used within the bounds of a single service - eg for offloading and resiliency ("temporal decoupling").
 Private events are messages exchanged between services within the enterprise.
 Public messages are messages sent outside of the enterprise.